dtoledo23/Parking-lot/README.md

 ##__How does it works?__

 ###__Sensors__
-With the use of sensors, our program is able to detect the movement in front of them.
-This with the purpose of detecting wheter a car is exiting or entering a certain zone of the parking lot.
-This way our main system is able to keep count of how many cars are currently in the parking lot; therefore, it will get the number of available spaces.
-By keeping the count, we are also able to classify zones' disponibility by colors.
-This way it is easier for the user to keep track of the empty spaces since the LCD brights in that certain color: Red is not available, Yellow is half available and Green is more than half available.
+Though the use of sensors, our program is able to detect the movement in front of them.
+This with the purpose of detecting wether a car is exiting or entering a certain zone of the parking lot.
+Thus our main system is able to keep count of how many cars are currently in the parking lot and use that to calculate the number of free spaces.
+By keeping the count, we are also able to classify zones' disponibility by colors, making it easier for the user to keep track of the empty spaces through the use of different hues in an LCD screen: Red is not available, Yellow is half available and Green is more than half available.
 This was made by setting a maximum and minimum of Flags and assigning a value to each color:

 ```python
 #Limits